Arthur-Morgan36/To-Do/README.md

 - #### Python
     - Write cleaner and true pythonic code.
     - Learn the in and outs of the language.
-- ####  Git
-    - Learn git related commands and terminology.
-    - Improve usage.
 - #### HTML
-    - Master proper tag usage.
+    - Master proper tag usage and data usage.

 ## Work on

-- Cleaner code.
 - Fluent shorcut use.
 - Improving programming and logical thinking.
-- Code, file and folder organisation.

 ## Projects

-- Console interface python project.
-- Rework TypeScript's HSL project to be more intuitive and actually challenging instead of a dull guessing game.
 - Rust Scraplings
-- Switch to Windows 11.